tasmota/docs/docs/Zigbee.md

 Once a light is declared, Z2T will monitor any change made to the light via Z2T or via remotes, either from a direct message or via a group message.
 Z2T will then send a read command to the light, between 200ms and 1000ms later, and memorize the last value.

-To read the last known status of a light, use `ZbLight <device>`
+To read the last known status of a light, use `ZbLight <device>`.
+Example:

-!!! example

 `ZbLight Kitchen_Light`